dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 ## WordPress has an upper hand

-WordPress comes with a nice default comment box.
-You can get other ones through plugins if you don't like the default one.
+WordPress comes with a nice default comment box and you can get other ones through plugins if you don't like the default one.
 But if you want to place the comment box a little above than the position it is already in then you are in trouble!

 Editing plugins is really hard unless you are an expert in ```php``` and know where to look for the changes.
 I have tried it and I can tell you that it is not a good experience.

 WordPress comments otherwise works great, you have nothing to code and most of the bloggers use it.
-But if you have made a choice to move from WordPress to Jekyll (which I would really appreciate) then you can install one of these comment boxes in your blog posts.
+But if you have made a choice to move from WordPress to Jekyll (which I would really appreciate) then you can install one of these comment boxes in your blog.

 I can guarantee you that they are easy to implement.
 And you will have the full control of how they look and behave (for the most parts).
 So let's dive right in.

 There are many ways to add comment box to Jekyll.
-I will be discussing about only the major ones among them.
+I will be discussing only the major ones.

-1. Disqus
+**1. Disqus**

-2. Google
+**2. Google**

-3. Facebook
+**3. Facebook**

 ## 1. Disqus
 Disqus has been my favorite so far.
 It is simple, minimal and robust.
-I haven't found any problem with this one.
-I recommend this than any other comment box for Jekyll.
+I haven't faced any problem with this one so far.
+I recommend Disqus than any other comment box for Jekyll.

 ![adding disqus comments to Jekyll blog](/images/how-to-add-comments-to-jekyll-blog.jpg)

 The best part of Disqus is that it allows users to comment using facebook, twitter, Google plus or just using an email address!
+Moreover, if you have a bunch of blogs, you can have different comment boxes for them and manage it from a signle account!

 ![adding disqus comments to Jekyll blog](/images/how-add-disqus-to-jekyll-blog.jpg)

 Here are the steps to implement Disqus comment box in your Jekyll blog.

 ### Step 1: Sign up
-This step is pretty much for all the comment boxes.
+This step is pretty common for all the comment boxes.
 You can [sign up for Disqus](https://disqus.com/profile/signup/){:rel='nofollow'}{:target="_blank"} with your email, facebook, twitter or Google plus.
 After signing up, you may have to verify your email address if you have signed up with an email.

 ### Step 2: Set up Disqus
 Once you login, you should see a gear icon on the top-right corder.
-Click on it and you'll get a drop-down with one of the options saying "Add Disqus to Site".
+Click on it and you'll get a drop-down with one of the options saying **Add Disqus to Site**.
 ![adding disqus comments to jekyll blog](/images/how-add-disqus-comments-to-jekyll-blog-2.jpg)

 If it shows you a page with the heading "Engage" then click on 'start using engage'.
 Now you should see a screen as shown below.